-Prerequisite: Probability & Statistics or AP Statistics, and teacher recommendation.
+Prerequisite: Grade of C- or higher in Probability & Statistics or AP Statistics, and teacher recommendation.
 May be taken concurrently with AP Statistics.

 Sports Statistics is attuned to students' interest in college and professional level athletics.
-It involves the study of four main areas - exploratory analysis, designing an experiment, probability, and statistical inference - within a context of real-life example from the world of sports.
+It involves the study of four main areas - exploratory analysis, designing an experiment, probability, and statistical inference - within a context of real-life examples from the world of sports.
 Sports Statistics is an activity-based course in which students actively construct their own understanding of the concepts and techniques of statistics using real-world sports data.
 The purpose of this course is to familiarize students with the major concepts and tools for collecting, analyzing, and drawing conclusions from data collected throughout the sports world.
 Upon entering this course, students are expected to have mathematical maturity and quantitative reasoning ability.